 NFPs can generate income for the pursuit of their objectives by obtaining funds from providers, who do not receive any direct benefit in return for the provision of funds.
 NFPs can also generate income in a similar way to profit-making entities, by earning revenue in return for the provision of goods or services.
-The example statement of comprehensive income of Koala Ridge on page 21 includes income types common to NFP entities, such as:
+The example statement of comprehensive revenue and expenses of Kiwiland City Mission on page 23 includes income types common to NFP entities, such as:

 - Grants Government agencies and private sector entities may provide grants to NFPs to either carry out the activities they are set out to undertake, or for specific prescribed activities. - Donations Philanthropy is a significant source of funds for the NFP sector and income received as donations is a common element of income for NFPs.
 Donations can either be received for the general activities and objectives of an NFP, or to fund particular activities.
 Bequests, gifts, legacies and endowments all fall within the category of donations.
-Whilst donations can take

-- monetary form, donations in kind are also common, including donated goods and services.
+Whilst donations can take monetary form, donations in kind are also common, including donated goods and services.
 Volunteers' time would normally be classified as donations in kind.
-NFPs can often find the valuation of donations in kind to be challenging, especially those with limited resources and accounting and valuation expertise.
+NFPs can often find the valuation of donations in kind to be challenging, especially those with limited resources and accounting and valuation

+- expertise.
 It can be further complicated when comparable or benchmark information on financial value is not available.
-Koala Ridge receives donations in kind, in the form of donated goods, as can be seen in the inventories (note 2 on page 25). - Fundraising income NFPs may also generate income through fundraising events (for example a school fete) or activities (such as a raffle).
+Kiwiland City Mission receives donations in kind, in the form of donated goods, as can be seen in the revenue note 5 on page 27. - Fundraising income NFPs may also generate income through fundraising events (for example, a school fee) or activities (such as a raffle).
 Whilst some fundraising activities will involve provision of goods or services in return for income, other activities may not.
-In order to undertake fundraising activities, NFPs are also commonly required to obtain a license under local state or territory laws and comply with fundraising legislation, which can include financial reporting obligations.
-Koala Ridge's statement of comprehensive income on page 21 indicates that it receives fundraising income (fundraising appeals).
-In addition, the entity has raised funds through a sports tournament (beach cricket tournament collections) which also falls under the broad heading of fundraising income. - Membership income Subscriptions or fees paid by members of an NFP often allow members to enjoy certain benefits and facilities provided by the NFP.
+In order to undertake fundraising activities, NFPs are also commonly required to obtain a license and comply with fundraising legislation, which can include financial reporting obligations.
+Note 5 in Kiwiland City Mission's financial statements on page 27 indicates that it receives fundraising income (fundraising appeals). - Membership income Subscriptions or fees paid by members of an NFP often allow members to enjoy certain benefits and facilities provided by the NFP.
 Entities will need to determine how this revenue is most appropriately recorded, either on receipt or spread over a period of time.
-Recognition can depend on what the members get in return from the NFP for the subscriptions or fees paid, and the basis of accounting adopted by the NFP (cash basis or accruals basis).

-- Trading income Many NFPs operate trading facilities (such as a shop or bar) as part of their activities, with the profits or surplus generated from such activities utilised for the primary objectives of the NFP.
-The trading activities of Koala Ridge ascertained from its statement of comprehensive income on page 21 include operating a bar (bar income), hiring out equipment (equipment hire), operating a gymnasium (gym fees) and hiring out a hall (hire of hall). - Investment income NFP entities may hold investments that generate income for a number of reasons.
+Recognition can depend on what the members get in return from the NFP for the subscriptions or fees paid, and the basis of accounting adopted by the NFP (cash basis or accruals basis). - Trading income Many NFPs operate trading facilities (such as a shop or bar) as part of their activities, with the profits or surplus generated from such activities utilised for the primary objectives of the NFP.
+The trading activities of Kiwiland City Mission ascertained from its statement of comprehensive revenue and expenses on page 23 include shop income and medical / detox centre revenue. - Investment income NFP entities may hold investments that generate income for a number of reasons.
 Some may do so as part of their overall strategy to achieve their objectives, or even as a requirement set out in their constitution.
 Others may acquire investments from time to time when they have excess funds that are earmarked for future expenditure.
-Koala Ridge's statement of comprehensive income on page 21 indicates that it receives investment income in the form of dividends and interest.
+Kiwiland City Mission' statement of comprehensive revenue and expenses on page 23 indicates that it receives investment income.